abclution/GrimDawn_DB_to_CSV_Extractor/README.md

   - Click ok, and then wait about 10-20 minutes for the files to extract.

 This will create a folder structure containing many folders and ".dbr" (Database Record Files) in your working directory.
-These .dbr files are what this project works on.
+These .dbr files are what this project works on, and that concludes the "AssetManager.exe Tutorial"

+---

+# How To Use GrimDawn_DB_to_CSV_Extractor